-An NVMe storage device, such as a PCIe SSD, that implements this specification, consists of an NVMe NVM Subsystem with one or more PCIe ports and an optional SMBus/I2C port.
-Each port has a Port Identifier that is less than or equal to the Number of Ports (NUMP) field value in the NVM Subsystem Information Data Structure.
-The port identifier for a PCIe port is the same as the Port Number field in the PCIe Link Capabilities Register.
+An NVMe storage device, such as a PCIe SSD, that implements this specification, consists of an NVM Subsystem with one or more Management Endpoints.
+There may be up to one Management Endpoint per PCIe port and SMBus/I2C port.
+Each Management Endpoint has a Port Identifier that is less than or equal to the Number of Ports (NUMP) field value in the NVM Subsystem Information Data Structure.
+The Port Identifier for a PCIe port is the same as the Port Number field in the PCIe Link Capabilities Register.